roman-milk/roman-milk.github.io/a-lady-and-the-student.md

  "Yes, well, not for the moment.
 That was great and I'll be back soon.
 I promise.
 Right now I've got to earn some money," he told her.

  She came up close with arms stretched out.
 He gave her a bear hug, hoping she wouldn't press the idea of leaving with him.
 The last thing he needed was a stupid bitch, on heat, at his place.
-Report_Story #2